 One hundred years ago, at the Peter Bent Brigham Hospital/Harvard Medical School, were Harvey Cushing and Walter B. Cannon, towering figures in the history of medicine.
 Cushing, the father of modern neurosurgery, described mood changes associated with endocrine abnormalities.
 Cannon, the pioneering physiologist/physician who developed to concept of homeostasis, realized the simultaneous and mechanistic relationship between autonomic physiology and emotion, and coined the term “fight or flight response.”
 Psychiatry originated at the PBBH as a Division within the Department of Medicine.

-1939—Dr. John Romano, trained in both Psychology and Neorypsychiatry, established a small psychiatry service focused on providing inpatient consultations and on the study of delirium and of unusual presentations of neurological and psychiatric disorders.
-He recruited Dr. George Engel, who initiated his pioneering work on the biospychosocial model of disease and treatment here.
+1939—Dr. John Romano, trained in both Psychology and Neuropsychiatry, established a small psychiatry service focused on providing inpatient consultations and on the study of delirium and of unusual presentations of neurological and psychiatric disorders.
+He recruited Dr. George Engel, who initiated his pioneering work on the biospsychosocial model of disease and treatment here.

 1946—Dr. Henry Fox assumed the direction of the Psychiatry Service, expanding its clinical and educational missions, and undertaking important research on the psychiatric aspects of cardiac, endocrine, and immune disorders.

 1970—by Dr. Peter Reich, during whose tenure the division gained national prominence for its consultation-liaison service and became a key site for the education of Harvard medical students.